kaftejiman/pwn/ret2csu/README.md

 # ret2csu

 I wanted to make a clean and simple explanation of ret2csu exploitation technique as I didnt get it easily with the ressources I found on google.
-As far as my understanding goes, take it with a grain of salt.
+As far as my understanding goes.
+You should take it with a grain of salt.

 Tests carried on a AMD64 Linux Ubuntu.